 Mobility counseling for housing choice voucher holders

-Mobility counseling programs generally designate specific “high-opportunity” or “resource-rich” areas on which to focus their counseling efforts by selecting neighborhoods or census tracts that have characteristics associated with positive economic and/or social outcomes.
-Although definitions vary, target neighborhoods generally have low poverty and crime rates, and high employment rates and student test scores.
+Mobility counseling programs generally designate specific “high-opportunity” or “resource-rich” areas on which to focus their counseling efforts by selecting areas or census tracts that have characteristics associated with positive economic and/or social outcomes.
+Although definitions vary, target communities generally have low poverty and crime rates, and high employment rates, and strong student test scores.
 Other characteristics can include the availability of frequent and reliable public transit, access to healthcare providers and fresh and healthy food, and the presence of parks and recreational facilities.
 Sponsors of mobility counseling programs may need to gather and maintain data to define such areas, and create and publish maps to help voucher holders locate these areas.
 Often programs target new voucher recipients for mobility counseling.
 Some programs also provide on-going support to existing voucher holders to help families with subsequent moves (sometimes called second move counseling).
 Some programs provide some services on an ongoing basis, but limit other services (like financial support) to one-time assistance.

 - The Chicago Housing Authority’s Mobility Counseling Program provides mobility assistance to families with new housing choice vouchers, those that do not currently live in an opportunity area and those moving into the area with a voucher.
 The services include pre-moving workshops, community information and tours, and grants for moving fees.
 The housing authority also defines Opportunity Areas and maintains a map of these areas.
 This program is offered in partnership with Housing Choice Partners which supports mobility counseling programs throughout the Chicago region.